 3. Aren - The warm summer months offer prolific insect hatches in this part of the Pyrenees Mountains and due to the water quality, guests fishing these months can expect an enormous variety of species while in the Aren area.
 The seven most important valleys for trout in the Eastern Pyrenees, in both Cataluna and Aragon, are all within a 1 hour radius by car from the Lodge.
 This allows for an enormous amount of flexibility in terms of where guests fish each day, as well as allowing the guides to tailor specific rivers, lakes and streams to optimize the angling experience, from June through September.
 One interest in particular is the large number of productive Ibons found around Aren.
 Ibon is a Pyrenees word for a high-mountain lake of glacial origin.
 Hidden in up in the high mountains 6500 Ft (2000 meters and above), these spectacular lakes are only accessible by trekking on foot for a couple of hours, or by helicopter charter.
 Brown Trout, Zebra Tout, Brook Trout and Rainbow Trout.

-4. Paramola - This region of Catalonia has some great rivers including the spectacular Segre River, which flows from the valley bearing the same name.
+4. Deep Catalonia - This region of Catalonia has some really great rivers, offering a wide assortment of fly fishing opportunities.
 This part of Catalonia generally offers lower elevation rivers, which are slower moving and wider than those fished during the first three stops on this trip.
 Guest can expect to be wading rivers up to 90 yards across and between 2 and 6 feet deep.
 Excellent for wading, these rivers offer some of the best Rainbow Trout fishing in all the Pyrenees.
 Fish up to 25 inches are not uncommon and guests can expect a good number of rainbows in the 14-20 inch range.
 Another interesting element to this fishery is the exceptional barbell fishing found in the rivers of Catalonia.
 Barbel are like hybrid bonefish/carp that will grow up to 12 pounds and readily eat a well presented fly.
 Barbel will often be found tailing is skinny water in much the way bonefish do and it’s marvelous thrill to be site casting to them in these beautiful rivers.

 BOATS AND EQUIPMENT